ansarav/cse15l-lab-reports/lab-report-1-week-2.md

-> Extra Step for Window users: We will Install Open SSH via the settings within your laptop/computer:
+> 🎆Extra Step for **Window** users: We will Install Open SSH via the settings within your laptop/computer:
 > * Click the windows logo at the bottom left of your screen.
 > * Then click "Settings" it's the second to last button on the sidebar
 >